 I’ve not only experienced this in my life with friends and family members, but I’ve experienced it online as well.
 It’s not uncommon for someone to come to my social media page and attempt to convince me to try a specific way of eating.
 They sometimes tell me I’m wrong for eating the way I eat as well.
 Food shaming is the worst!
 And shaming is all based on a belief that is limiting us!

 Here’s the problem with having a mindset that there is one correct way to eat.
 We are all very unique individuals.
 Not only do we each have our own food preferences, but we are also very different genetically.
 And your genes may contribute to you needing different macronutrient levels than other people.
 What works for you may not work for someone else.
 And that’s okay!

 I have one family member who talks about feeling better when eating more vegetarian meals and less protein.
 I have friends who swear by how great they feel when eating low carb with more fat and protein and far fewer carbs.
 And I personally feel much better when I eat mostly plant food with a good amount of healthy fat and a little animal protein each day.
 I don’t thrive when I eat a large amount of protein.
 It makes me feel yucky.
 I also don’t thrive when I eat no animal protein.
-I get very tired and hangry, even when including plenty of heart healthy fats.
+I get very tired and “angry”, even when including plenty of heart-healthy fats.
 But it’s taken me time to figure out what works best for my body.

 Listen to your body

 You need to honor your body and spend more time listening to it.
 It’s up to you to take the time to find what foods work best for you.
 And you need to eat in a way that is sustainable.
-Your way of eating should always be a lifestyle and not a short term “diet”.
+Your way of eating should always be a lifestyle and not a short-term “diet”.
 That’s where many people fail.
 If you are eating in a way that makes you feel the need to “cheat” regularly, then you may need to think about whether that way of eating is really working well for you.
-While it’s okay to occassionally have a meal that is outside of your healthy food lifestyle, if you are regularly eating sugary foods, fast food and junk food, then your body may be telling you that it’s needing nutrients that it’s not able to get on your current diet.
+While it’s okay to occasionally have a meal that is outside of your healthy food lifestyle, if you are regularly eating sugary foods, fast food, and junk food, then your body may be telling you that it’s needing nutrients that it’s not able to get on your current diet.

 Listen to your body and honor what it’s telling you!
 It constantly gives you signs, but you must take the time to recognize them!
 I always recommend a diet filled with whole food ingredients, no matter which way you choose to eat.

 Sharing info on whole foods

 I’m not a registered dietician, so I will never tell you exactly what foods to eat.
 My goal here is to help people start making better food choices by moving from a diet filled with highly processed foods to one that contains primarily whole, unprocessed foods.
-I will continue to introduce new natural foods to you and share the health benefits that those foods contain.

 But it’s really up to you to find a food lifestyle that you can stick with and that supports your body.
 The food you consume should be helping you to thrive, not making you sick!